-All HOME awards will be made as a conditional commitment.
-Organizations will have up to two years from HUD's Funding Agreement execution date to meet the following commitment requirements:
+- All HOME awards will be made as a conditional commitment.
+Organizations will have up to two years from HUD's Funding Agreement execution date to meet the following commitment requirements: - a.

-- a.
 Projects must have all other funding sources committed (documented with letters of commitment from the funder); - b.
 All HOME requirements for environmental review completed; - c.
-Project underwriting and developer capacity review completed; and - d.
-Have all necessary contract requirements completed to enable contract execution with the County and commitment in HUD's Integrated Disbursement and Information System (IDIS). - HOME funds require project completion no later than four years from the date of commitment.
-Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - Organizations unable to meet these requirements will lose their funding and funds will be re-allocated to another eligible project. - Rental properties will be required to be leased up within six (6) months of project completion.
+CHDO Certification completed if receiving CHDO Set-aside funds; - d.
+Project underwriting and developer capacity review completed; and - e.
+Have all necessary contract requirements completed to enable contract execution with the County and commitment in HUD's Integrated Disbursement and Information System (IDIS). - ➤ HOME funds require project completion no later than four years from the date of commitment.
+Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - > Organizations unable to meet these requirements will lose their funding and funds will be re-allocated to another eligible project. - Rental properties will be required to be leased up within six (6) months of project completion.
 Homeowner properties will be required to be sold within nine (9) months of project completion.